PLANNED GIVING

 CHARITABLE GIFT ANNUITY

-A gift annuity is a simple, contractual agreement between a donor and the CCIM Foundation in which you transfer assets to us in exchange for our promise to pay one or two annuitants payments for life.
+A gift annuity is a simple, contractual agreement between a donor and The CCIM Institute Foundation in which you transfer assets to us in exchange for our promise to pay one or two annuitants payments for life.

 By donating through a gift annuity, you: (1) contract for a fixed payment for yourself or yourself and another individual, if you choose, and (2) make a gift to the CCIM Foundation.
 If you itemize deductions on your tax return, savings from the charitable deduction reduce the net cost of the gift.